 Each year, the Chair shall select six to ten members from the COD to receive special training and adjudicate cases involving sexual misconduct, intimate partner violence, and stalking.
-The subcommittee will consist of three faculty members (including the Chair or Associate Chair) and three Dean's representatives.
+The subcommittee will consist of three faculty members (including the Chair or Associate Chair) and three Dean for Student Life or Vice Chancellor's representatives.
 Students will not serve on the subcommittee.

 Participation on the COD sexual misconduct subcommittee should be recognized as a substantial commitment, and subcommittee members should receive a tangible reduction in other work commitments or other appropriate arrangement that would ensure adequate time for the task.